Micky Adams: Fulham

 Having successfully coached Fulham's reserve team in the Capital League, Adams moved into management, taking over from Ian Branfoot in March 1996 with the London club languishing in 91st place in the league pyramid.
-After he had helped the club avoid non-league football, Fulham were promoted to Division Two as runners-up in the following season's final table, and Adams was given the Third Division Manager of the Season award.
+After he had helped the club avoid non-League football, Fulham were promoted to Division Two as runners-up in the following season's final table, and Adams was given the Third Division Manager of the Season award.
 He built his side on free transfers and small fees, installing belief and self-confidence in the players at his disposal rather than spending big money.
 The highest fee he spent on a player during his reign was £200,000 for former "Saints" teammate Paul Moody.

 Following Mohamed Al-Fayed's takeover of Fulham, Adams was dismissed as manager in September 1997 in favour of the higher profile combination of Kevin Keegan (director of football) and Ray Wilkins (head coach).

 Swansea to Brentford to Nottingham

-Shortly after his dismissal from Fulham, Adams made a quick return to management with Swansea City in Division Three, but left after thirteen days and three matches in charge.
+Shortly after his dismissal from Fulham, Adams quickly returned to management with Swansea City in Division Three but left after 13 days and three matches in charge.
 Adams claimed that the money he had been promised to strengthen the team had not been forthcoming.

 Before 1997 was out, Adams took his third job of the 1997–98 season when he was named manager of Brentford.
 The club had suffered a slump in league form after losing the previous season's Division Two play-off final, and were struggling near the foot of the table.
 He signed striker Andy Scott from Sheffield United for a fee of £75,000, as well as signing Glenn Cockerill as player/assistant manager, Warren Aspinall and loanee Nigel Gleghorn.
-However injuries began to mount, with Ijah Anderson, Derek Bryan and Ricky Reina all sidelined.
+However, injuries began to mount, with Ijah Anderson, Derek Bryan and Ricky Reina all sidelined.
 Adams was named as Second Division Manager of the Month for March after overseeing three wins and two draws.
 Despite Adams' efforts, Brentford were relegated to Division Three on the last day of the season, and the club was bought out by Ron Noades, who installed himself as the new Brentford manager.

 After taking a break from the game, Adams joined Nottingham Forest as assistant manager under Dave Bassett.
-Bassett was dismissed in January 1999 and so Adams took charge as caretaker manager for a single Premiership match, before Ron Atkinson was appointed as Bassett's replacement.
+Bassett was dismissed in January 1999, and so Adams took charge as caretaker manager for a single Premiership match before Ron Atkinson was appointed as Bassett's replacement.